What is an Argumentative Essay?

 Another critical pre-writing step is devising a plan.
 Referred to as an essay outline, it usually includes three major parts, but it’s not limited to that number.
 A standard argumentative essay is made up of three to five body paragraphs that explain your stance on the topic.
 Below is a detailed example of how an argumentative essay can be structured.

-A plan will let you focus better on the topic.
-Search engines may offer too many template variations, so stick to the most common one, and decide how many body paragraphs you will have based on the number of supporting evidence.
-The information you have gathered during your research will help you decide.
+Having a plan will help you focus on the topic a bit more.
+If you use a search engine, you’ll probably find loads of different template variations – so just stick to the most common one and then decide how many body paragraphs you need based on how much supporting evidence you have.
+The information you find during your research should help you decide.

 Your introductory paragraph is the first thing the readers will set their eyes on.
 However, you should put it on the back burner and come back to it after you’re done writing the rest.
 You may consider including some surprising information or a funny story in the introduction to grab the readers’ attention.
 It would also be a good idea if you gave your readers some background details on the discussed matter.